 Tacos are everything here in our family.

-Forget Taco Tuesday, our kids could have tacos every day – Taco Monday, Taco Wednesday, Taco Saturday… tacos with beans, tacos with fish — even tacos with potatoes.
+Forget Taco Tuesday, our kids could have tacos every day of the week.
+Tacos with beans, tacos with fish, cauliflower and even tacos with potatoes.
 They are easy to make and a kid favorite no matter what we hide inside.

-Start by slicing a pound of radishes thin, and tossing in a bowl with a half cup of chopped cilantro and a half jalapeño.
+Start by slicing a pound of radishes thin, and tossing in a bowl with chopped cilantro and a half jalapeño.
 The radishes get their kick from the diced jalapeño ~ so if you love things a little extra spicy, toss in more of the pepper.

 Heat up your vinegar, sugar and salt on the stove top – stir until dissolved, and bring to a low boil.
 Turn off the heat and allow to cool (the fridge is wonderful for making this happen quickly!)
-Stuff your radishes, cilantro and jalapeño in a wide-mouth quart canning jar, pack very tightly, then stuff 1-2 chile de arbol down the side of the jar, sprinkle with pepper flakes and mustard seeds, and pour the cooled vinegar atop.
+Stuff your radishes, cilantro and jalapeño in a wide-mouth quart canning jar, packing tightly.

 Allow the flavors to do their thing for 24 hours before throwing them in the refrigerator.